3mpee3mpee/vue-todo-app/README.md

 ## Things to be fixed:

 - sorting by name option is not working the way it should works.
+- pasting any invalid url to redirect to starting component

 ## Live Preview